Windscribe VPN review

 Windscribe is a well-known and widely liked VPN service.
 It offers unlimited simultaneous connections, has a good free version, works with Netflix and other streaming services, and is great for torrenting.
 As a bonus, it has a great marketing team that never fails to send us an amusing newsletter.

-However, marketing is only a (very) small part of what makes a VPN truly great.
+However, all of this is only a (very) small part of what makes a VPN truly great.
 In this Windscribe VPN review, you’ll find out everything you need to know about this Virtual Private Network.
-Speed, compatibility with Netflix, features, and any potential issues – let’s see what this VPN is all about.
+Speed, compatibility with streaming platforms, features, and any potential issues – let’s see what this VPN is all about.

 Windscribe pros & cons

 - Free version with 10GB of data

 - Unlimited simultaneous connections

 - Unblocks various streaming sites

 - Highly configurable

 - Lots of tunneling protocols